 “You’re already close enough to hurt me,” Frank says finally, after chewing on the thought for a long moment.
 “So hurt me.”

 It’s easier than she thought it would be, kissing Frank: in the end, he is just a man, no matter how much he wants to shed that aspect of himself.
 He wants her, and it’s the closest she’s gotten to discovering the man at the center of the Punisher myth she’s ever gotten.
-His kiss is gentle until Karen threads her fingers into her hair and pulls him down against her, nails scratching against his scalp hard.
+His kiss is gentle until Karen threads her fingers into his hair and pulls him down against her, nails scratching against his scalp hard.
 “Come on,” she murmurs against him, and he laughs.

 “Okay,” he huffs, and then his kiss grows rougher, losing its tenderness.
 Karen supposes she’ll want that, someday: but not now.
 For now, she wants to get lost.
 She wants to smother herself in him.
 She wants—